philjhowson/sociallistening/README.md

   <strong>log(likes) + α · log(frequency)</strong>
 </p>

-I used logarithmic scale to reduce the impact of viral viral posts. α represents a scaler that can be used to weight either likes or comment frequency more heavily, although I used a scalar of one to provide equal weighting to likes and frequency.
+I used logarithmic scale to reduce the impact of viral posts. α represents a scaler that can be used to weight either likes or comment frequency more heavily, although I used a scalar of one to provide equal weighting to likes and frequency.